nesk/akkurate/documentation/topics/getting-started.md

 This annotation marks the class for the compiler processor, so it can generate _validatable accessors_ for it.
 Now, build the project with `./gradlew build` (or <ui-path> Build | Build Project</ui-path> in IntelliJ IDEA) to trigger code generation.
-We will explain this whole concept later.
+We will explain this whole concept a bit further.

-To apply some constraints, you need to instantiate a `Validator` with a lambda, let's start with an empty one:
+[To apply constraints](apply-constraints.md), you need to instantiate a `Validator` with a lambda, let's start with an empty one:

 ```kotlin
 val validateBook = Validator<Book> {